Ritaa-97/entra-id-iam-lab/01-identity-provisioning/README.md

   - Validation of Unique Employee ID assignment across all Users

 Each screenshot will be labeled and stored in the /evidence/identity-provisioning/ directory within the GitHub repository to ensure compliance, audit readiness, and full traceability of the provisioning process.

+## Controls and Lessons Learned

+This lab demonstrated several identity provisioning controls:
+- Standardized identity attributes were used to support consistent account creation.
+- Manual provisioning was validated before performing bulk provisioning.
+- Bulk provisioning reduced the need for repetitive manual account creation.
+- Provisioned identities were reviewed to confirm expected attributes were populated.
+- Unique employee identities were maintained within the source dataset.
+- Provisioning results were documented using screenshots as audit evidence.

+## Lessons Learned

+The provisioning process demonstrated the importance of validating identity data before account creation.
+When using the bulk operation function, it is imperative to validate the source data to help reduce inaccurate records or incomplete identity records